gipit/gippy/README.md

 Most notably GIPPY adds image processing functionality on top of GDAL for easier automation of processing functions.
 The main objects in the GIPPY library are the GeoRaster, which is a single raster band, and a GeoImage, which is a collection of GeoRaster objects (possibly from different files).
 GeoImage and GeoRaster objects support various processing operations (e.g., +, -, log, abs) that can be chained together and saved as a processing chain.
 The processing does not actually occur until the file is read (frequently followed by a write to a new file).
 Reading may also occur in chunks, thereby facilitating the processing of very large files.

+# Testing
+At the moment, our testing is predominantly python 2.7 on Linux (Ubuntu 14.04LTS) with some work being done to support OS X.